 Regulation of Face Masks and Gloves

 The regulation of face masks and gloves differs depending on the product type and its intended purpose.
 Face masks and gloves may be considered Personal Protective Equipment (PPE), Medical Devices or, in some instances, they can be considered both.
+The European Commission has developed a guidance document to help economic operators verify if medical devices and PPE are lawfully placed on the market.

 Personal Protective Equipment (PPE)